 Pékerman’s team are a gifted team in possession and will hurt any country they come up against if they are focussed, but most of their danger comes from Bayern Munich midfielder Rodriguez.
 While the Colombia Football Association has claimed the injury is not as serious as first thought, there is still doubt in Colombia’s camp as to whether he can start and finish the game.

 With the way these two teams are set up, there is going to be goals.
-Both defences have been found wanting at the back during parts of their group games, and both have forward lines that contain some of the most prolific players in world soccer.
+Both defences have been found wanting at the back during parts of their group games, and both have forward lines that contain some of the most prolific players in world football.
 William Hill have priced over 2.5 goals during the match at 13/8.

 As a neutral, you just hope that Colombia and England are unfazed by the stage they are on and perform to their absolute maximum level.
 They will not have another opportunity like this for a very long time, which amps the tension up tenfold, but should provide bettors with a cracking game.